Package 'fuj'

 Details

-The use of .packageName when pkg = TRUE may not be valid during active development.
+The use of .packageName when package = TRUE may not be valid during active development.
 When the attempt to retrieve the .packageName object is unsuccessful, the error is quietly ignored.
 However, this should be successful once the package is build and functions can then utilize this created object.

 Value